This hike is the second of many I’ll need to do to finish hiking the Onondaga Trail.

 The parking area is adjacent to a beautiful pond.

-In fact, the first part of the trail crossed the dike that creates the pond.
-Not the path shown in the photo, instead the trail is to the left.
-The trail towards Route 13 heads eastward.
+The first part of the trail crossed the dike that created the pond.
+Not the path is shown in the photo; instead, the trail is to the left—the trail towards Route 13 heads eastward.

-There are several deep holes and cuts in the dike that are covered with walking boards.
-However, the weeds along the trail hide the edges of the boards and it would be easy to mis-step and fall into the hole.
+Several deep holes and cuts in the dike are covered with walking boards.
+However, the weeds along the trail hide the edges of the boards, and it would be accessible to miss-step and fall into the hole.

-Ask Caden, he did a couple of times as all he wanted to do is get into the water!
+Ask Caden; he did a couple of times, as all he wanted to do was get into the water!

 Onondaga Trail Section Surroundings

 The trail goes through quite a diversity of surroundings.
-These include, young open forest, mature hardwood forests, open sections that were once a ski hill, a short walk on back roads and through a farm onto a farm lane, then on a path across a lawn section at the intersection of Route 13.
+These include young open forests, mature hardwood forests, open sections that were once a ski hill (Mystic Mountain), a short walk on back roads and through a farm onto a farm lane, then on a path across a lawn section at the intersection of Route 13.

-Before I include a gallery of photos showing the trail surroundings and conditions, I'd like to share a couple of other photos and say some words about them.
+Before I include a gallery of photos showing the trail’s surroundings and conditions, I’d like to share some other photos and say some words about them.

 Onondaga Trail Perpetuity Easements